Padmja26/PCAP-Analysis-Automation-Lab-Security-Onion-/README.md

-# PCAP-Analysis-Automation-Lab-Security-Onion-
-# PCAP Analysis Automation Lab with Security Onion
+# PCAP Analysis Lab with Security Onion

 ## Overview
 The **PCAP Analysis Automation Lab** is designed to streamline the process of importing, analyzing, and reporting on network traffic captures (PCAPs) using **Security Onion**.
 The objective of this project is to leverage **Security Onion’s** powerful suite of tools to detect and investigate potential malware activity, generate comprehensive reports, and visualize findings on interactive dashboards.